Clinlab Navigator

 Folate

 In 1996 the FDA mandated folate fortification of cereals and grains in the USA to reduce the risk of neural tube defects in pregnancy, resulting in a significant decrease in the incidence of folate deficiency.
-The prevalence of samples with low serum folate levels has decreased significantly over the past two decades as a consequence of food fortification.
+Mandatory fortification of grain products added about 0.1 mg folate to the daily intake of an adult.

 Year